-The soup starts with roasting a whole head of cauliflower.
-We don’t pay too much attention to how well we chop the cauliflower and aim for similar-sized pieces.
-Then we toss with olive oil, thyme, and whole garlic cloves — you can leave the peel on for now.
+This cauliflower soup starts with roasting a whole head of cauliflower.
+We don’t pay too much attention to how well we chop the cauliflower.
+Slicing it into cauliflower steaks or slabs is the quickest way.
+Then we toss them with olive oil, salt, thyme, and whole garlic cloves — you can leave the peel on for now.
+As the garlic roasts in the oven, it softens and becomes sweet.

 The garlic will have softened tremendously.
-You can easily squeeze the soft garlic cloves so the roasted garlic flesh can be added to the pot.
-If you love roasted garlic, here’s how we roast whole heads of garlic.
+You can easily squeeze the soft garlic cloves to add the roasted garlic flesh to the pot.

 Let the soup simmer for 10 minutes, then blend it into a smooth, decadent soup.
 I love adding some fresh lemon juice and parmesan cheese, but you can adjust the seasoning with fresh herbs, another kind of cheese, or leave it plain.

-You can see from the photos that our roasted cauliflower soup is super creamy.
+You can see from the photos that the cauliflower soup is super creamy.
 It’s so creamy without the addition of heavy cream!
 We love it so much.

 More Delicious Cauliflower Recipes